 Anywhere But Here by Mona Simpson is the story of a mother, daughter and a White Lincoln Continental.
 Large parts of the story happens on the road.
 The car comes to symbolize everything that is attractive about the mother but also everything that is wrong with her.
 The car becomes a substitute for a home, a status symbol, all that the mother dreams and aspires to.
 A raw and disturbing read.

 I have reviewed Carnival by Rawi Hage in a previous blog post.
 It tells the story of a taxi driver and his daily adventure driving around the city picking up various passengers.
 We get brief glimpses into their lives and then they get out of the taxi and out of the view.
 Carnival is a collage of stories of people who are marginalized.
 We witness the mechanics of it and the effects of that on people.
 Highly recommended read.

 The Driver by Hart Hanson tells the story of a war veteran that becomes a limo driver.
-My criticism of this novel is that it shows the trauma of the American soldier after participating in war yet neglects of even acknowledge the devastating effect the war had on the civilians whose country got invaded.
+My criticism of this novel is that it shows the trauma of the American soldier after participating in war yet neglects to even acknowledge the devastating effect the war had on the civilians whose country got invaded.
 As an Iraqi this just irks me.
-Placing my disdain for that aspect of things on the side, the is a fun and fast paced read.
+Placing my disdain for that aspect of things on the side, this is a fun and fast paced read.